hamarituc/gentoo-overlay/README.md

 GEF is an extension package to the GNU Debugger.

-Acknowledgements: The ebuilds are based on the work of the Pentoo project.
+Acknowledgement: The ebuild is based on the [Pentoo](https://www.pentoo.ch/).

 ### hyx